 6. Provide a way to log out

 Once people are logged in, you should also give them a way to log out, disconnect their account, or delete it all together.
 In addition to being a courtesy, this is also a requirement of our Facebook Platform Policy.

 The dating app Tinder, for example, gives you the option to log out or to delete your account entirely.

-It's incredibly important to test your Facebook Login flow under a variety of conditions.
-We've built a robust testing plan for you to follow here.
+It's incredibly important to test your Facebook Login flow under a variety of conditions, and we've built a robust testing plan for you to follow.
 It's also a good idea to run qualitative usability tests to understand how people are reacting to what they see.

 Once you've tested your Login flow and are ready to launch, we suggest using an analytics program to understand if people are completing the process and their overall conversion rates.
 Best practice apps can see conversion rates of over 80%.
 Facebook Analytics lets you monitor your conversion rates for free.